-Psoriasis is a chronic skin condition causing a buildup of skin cells in different parts of the body.
+Psoriasis is a chronic skin condition that causes a buildup of skin cells in different parts of the body.
 These excess skin cells form silvery-red patches that can flake, itch, crack, and bleed.

-When psoriasis affects the scalp, it’s called scalp psoriasis.
-Scalp psoriasis may also affect the back of the ears, forehead, and neck.
+When psoriasis affects the scalp, it’s simply known as scalp psoriasis.
+Scalp psoriasis is a relatively common condition.

-Treatment for scalp psoriasis varies based on its severity and location.
-Generally, psoriasis treatments to the head, neck, and face are gentler than treatments used on other parts of the body.
+Psoriasis treatment varies based on its severity and location.
+Generally, psoriasis treatments for the neck and face are gentler than treatments used on other parts of the body, such as the head.

-There is anecdotal evidence that some home treatments may help reduce scalp psoriasis symptoms.
-These are best used in conjunction with medical treatments that have been proven effective in treating this condition.
+There’s anecdotal evidence that some home remedies may help reduce scalp psoriasis symptoms.
+These are best used in conjunction with medical treatments that have been proven effective.

-Scientists aren’t exactly sure what causes scalp and other kinds of psoriasis.
-They think it happens when a person’s immune system isn’t working properly.
+Researchers aren’t exactly sure what causes any kind of psoriasis.
+They think it occurs when a person’s immune system isn’t working properly.
 However, most people who develop psoriasis are likely to experience scalp-related symptoms.

 Someone with psoriasis may produce more of certain types of white blood cells called T cells and neutrophils.
 The job of T cells is to travel through the body, fighting off viruses and bacteria.

 If a person has too many T cells, they may begin to attack healthy cells by mistake and produce more skin cells and white blood cells.
-These cells appear on the skin where they cause inflammation, redness, patches, and flaking.
+In the case of scalp psoriasis, these excess skin cells may lead to inflammation, redness, patches, and flaking.

-Having one parent with scalp psoriasis greatly increases your risk of having the condition.
-You have an even greater risk of developing the condition if both your parents have it.
+Having one parent with psoriasis increases your risk for the condition.
+You have an even greater risk for developing psoriasis if both your parents have it.

-High stress levels are linked to psoriasis because stress affects the immune system.
+High stress levels are linked to psoriasis.
+This is because stress affects the immune system.

 Viral and bacterial infections

-Those with recurring infections and compromised immune systems, especially young children and those with HIV, have an increased risk of psoriasis.
+People with recurring infections and compromised immune systems, especially young children and those with HIV, have an increased risk for psoriasis.

-- infections, including strep throat or skin infections
+- infections, such as strep throat or skin infection

 - skin injuries

-- some medications, including lithium, beta-blockers, antimalarial drugs, and iodides
+- certain medications, including lithium, beta-blockers, antimalarial drugs, and iodides

 Treating scalp psoriasis can prevent severe symptoms, chronic inflammation, and hair loss.
-The types of treatments you need depends on the severity of your scalp psoriasis.
+The types of treatments you need depends on the severity of your condition.